Yan Gomes Preview, Player Props: Cubs vs. Brewers

-Yan Gomes -- with a slugging percentage of .306 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Freddy Peralta on the hill, on September 30 at 7:10 PM ET.
+Yan Gomes -- .212 average over his past 10 games -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Adrian Houser on the hill, on October 1 at 3:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4 with an RBI) against the Brewers.
+In his last game, he collected five RBI (going 1-for-3 with a home run and a walk) against the Brewers.

 Sportsbook Promo Codes